ytakefuji/bash-shell/README.md

 <pre>
-commands.pptx.crypted: basic bash commands keywords.pptx.crypted: keywords search basic methods strength_conclusion.docx: how to make strong statements using data deduct_induct.pptx.crypted: reasoning for data scientist twitterEncrypted.docx: twitter search
+commands.pptx.crypted: basic bash commands keywords.pptx.crypted: keywords search basic methods strength.docx.crpyted: how to make strong statements using data deduct_induct.pptx.crypted: reasoning for data scientist twitterEncrypted.docx: twitter search
 They were all encrypted.
 Use openssl command for decrypting.